Computer Science and Philosophy

 The first year of the degree covers core material in both subjects, including a bridging course studying Alan Turing’s pioneering work on computability and artificial intelligence.
 Later years include a wide range of options, with an emphasis on courses near the interface between the two subjects.
 The fourth year provides you with the opportunity to study advanced topics and to undertake a more in-depth research project.

 Graduates of this degree will have highly marketable skills.
 Computer Science teaches you how to program computers, and how to design processes that are effective and efficient.
 Philosophy teaches you how to analyse complex concepts and the interconnections between them and – crucially – how to express this analysis, elegantly and precisely, in written form.
 You will be able to program, to reason logically and formally, to analyse complex issues both technical and discursive, and to write clear and coherent prose.
 You will have the intellectual equipment needed for technical leadership and high-level positions in today’s highly complex world.

 Candidates sit a written Mathematics test in schools before being shortlisted for interview.
-Conditional offers: usually A*AA at A-level (or equivalent), including A* in Mathematics, Further Mathematics, Physics or Computing.
+Conditional offers: usually A*AA at A-level (or equivalent), including Mathematics and Further Mathematics if taken, with the A* in Mathematics, Further Mathematics or Computing/Computer Science.